StrangeBeeCorp/docs/docs/thehive/installation/kubernetes.md

   #k8sSecretKey: "api-keys"
 ```

-When TheHive and Cortex are deployed in the same Kubernetes cluster, use the Cortex service Domain Name System (DNS) as the server URL.
+When TheHive and Cortex are deployed in the same Kubernetes cluster, use the Cortex service Domain Name System (DNS) as the server URL:

 ```bash
 http://cortex.<namespace>.svc:9001